benjguin/azure-content/articles/hdinsight-hbase-get-started.md

 Marlin is a thin layer on top of the REST API, which takes care of interacting with HBase using ProtoBuf in C#.
 The Marlin project must be downloaded from github and the project built to use the HBase .NET SDK.

-1. Follow the build steps described onDownload the Marlin project from the [Marlin's project page](https://github.com/thomasjungblut/marlin).
+1. Follow the build steps described in README.md file of the Marlin project from the [Microsoft HBase REST Client Library for .NET](https://github.com/hdinsight/hbase-sdk-for-net).
 Unzip it to a local directory.

 2. Open the project up in Visual Studio.
 Open up the Manage NuGet Package Manager wizard by going to the **TOOLS** menus -> **Library Package Manager** and select **Manage NuGet packages for Solution ...**